nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/tls-passthrough.md

 EOF
 ```

-This will create the **secure-app** service and a deployment.
+This will create the **secure-app** Service and a Deployment.
 The secure app is configured to serve HTTPS traffic on port 8443 for the host app.example.com.
 For TLS termination, a self-signed TLS certificate, with the common name `app.example.com`, and key are used.
 The app responds to clients HTTPS requests with a simple text response "hello from pod $POD_HOSTNAME".

 Run the following command to verify the resources were created: